 There seems to be a lot of debate on this matter for some reason.
-It is true that in a classical sense, Deism would not be considered a religion.
+It is true that, in a classical sense, Deism would not be considered a religion.
 However, this position is rather unfair in the grand scheme of things and has led (at least in part) to its omission from various religious studies.
-Consider this: a religion is actually a particular system of faith and the belief in and worship of a deity.
-Most true Deists would then agree that Deism is by definition, a religion.
+Consider this: religion is actually a particular system of faith and the belief in and worship of a deity.
+Most true Deists would then agree that Deism is, by definition, a religion.
 But why?

 Does Deism have a system of beliefs and hold a strong belief in a deity?
 Absolutely.
 Is that deity worshiped?
-Absolutely; just not in a way that some in organized religion might recognize.
+Absolutely, just not in a way that some in organized religion might recognize.
 “Worship” is merely the expression of reverence and adoration for a deity.
 Deists definitely have this.

 It is safe to assume then that you have probably never seen a Deist church.
 This is because Deists generally do not believe in church or the need for a certain type of building specifically used for public worship.
 You would also be hard-pressed to find a Deist willing to follow a religious authority.
-Furthermore, there are probably not near enough of us to fill such a facility anyway.
+Furthermore, there are probably not enough of us to fill such a facility anyway.

 Still, there are some Deists who might attend a church outside of their faith.
-There are a number of different reasons for this and they will often vary.
-That being said and just for an example, you might see a Christian Deist attend a Unitarian Church for the sake of fellowship.
+There are a number of different reasons for this, and they will often vary.
+That being said, and just for an example, you might see a Christian Deist attend a Unitarian Church for the sake of fellowship.
 You might find another Deist who will attend a church for the sake of council or research.

-Some Deists simply oppose the idea of church altogether.
-The reasons for this vary from the simple to the complex.
+Some Deists simply oppose the idea of the church altogether.
+The reasons for this vary from simple to complex.
 A simple example might be disagreeing with giving money to the church.
 An example of the complicated might be that God created the universe out of energy and matter.
 Everything in the universe is made up of the same thing.
 Moreover, perhaps God is a part of that universe in some form.
 Therefore, the universe (and everything in it – including humans) is essentially made up of the same stuff.
-As a result, perhaps God truly is inside all of us, so why we would need to go to a building?
+As a result, perhaps God truly is inside all of us, so why would we need to go to a building?

 As a whole, Deists do not believe that a designated building is an appropriate place of worship, in great part because it is man-made.
-Instead, worship is often more internal, with and during examination of the natural world.
-This can, and often does take many forms.
+Instead, worship is often more internal, with and during an examination of the natural world.
+This can, and often does, take many forms.
 Some Deists will find that a walk through a park is most appropriate, or perhaps in a study behind a book while learning something new.
 Sometimes it is simply to ponder the universe and our place in it while watching a sunset or gazing up at the stars.
-However, this may often depend on the type of Deism being practiced and the variation depends largely on the needs of the individual.
+However, this may often depend on the type of Deism being practiced, and the variation depends largely on the needs of the individual.
 In Deism, there really is no wrong way to worship.

 Source: Robertson, David.
 Reason, Religion and the Trinion Contradictions: Second Edition.
 United States: DMR Publications, 2017.
 Print.